paulosuzart/paulosuzart.github.io/_posts/2024-11-30-rust-spa-with-sycamore.md

 One more point that might not be that positive is the macro used for html elements.
 It uses a notation like `div(){}` as opposed to [Leptos])(https://github.com/leptos-rs/leptos/blob/d665dd4b89151e5d797df3db5cd2260cbe1e8fae/examples/counter/src/lib.rs#L17) that uses `<div></div>` notation more natural to html and speeding up some work.

 Webassembly is also growing beyond the web brower.
 [Fermyon](https://www.fermyon.com/) is a great great example of serverless backed by web assembly applications.
 Webassembly portability is in its early days of exploration, I'm sure more will come soon.

+Feel free to access the app at https://hello-sycamore.vercel.app/.
+You can use this json as an example [here](https://github.com/paulosuzart/hello-sycamore/blob/c510728ade6ca861b4549fdb3ea05315e1b863f6/example_trace.json).